 Tip of the week:

-If you are not booking in for that hot towel shave and choose to shave yourself, a disposable big brand blade is at its best the second time you use it.
+If you are not booking in for that hot towel shave and choose to shave, a disposable big brand blade is at its best the second time you use it.

-Be sure to have fresh set of blades ahead of your wedding, and never use the same blade more than five times or it will cause irritation to your skin.
-You will look and feel polished and well groomed on your wedding day.
+Be sure to have a fresh set of blades ahead of your wedding, and never use the same blade more than five times or it will cause irritation to your skin.
+You will look and feel polished and well-groomed on your wedding day.

 Trend of the week: